kaiterra/misc/kubernetes-china-aliyun/storage.md

 ## Disk Resizing

-Auto-resizing is an alpha feature in 1.11, but flexVolumes aren't supported (not that our flexVolume driver would suport it anyway), so we're out of luck there.
+Auto-resizing is an alpha feature in kubernetes 1.11, but flexVolumes aren't supported (not that our flexVolume driver would support it anyway), so we're out of luck there.
 Luckily, however, manual resizing isn't hard.

 Basically, the steps are: